federalcommunicationcomision/owa2/README.md

-# Prepress Sample
+# Gatsby Sample

-This is a sample Gatsby project to be deployed with [Cloud 66](https://cloud66.com).
+This is a Gatsby project to be deployed with [Cloud 66](https://cloud66.com).